Minimal toughness in special graph classes: Claw-free graphs

+With the help of this characterization, we can easily determine the minimum degree of minimally $1/2$-tough, claw-free graphs.

-\begin{proof} Theorem~\ref{feltoughclawfree} shows that these graphs are obtained from a tree, which clearly contains a leaf.
-Also in the starting tree, the leaves cannot be adjacent to any vertex of degree 3, so the applied operation does not effect them. \end{proof}
+\begin{corollary} Every minimally $1/2$-tough, claw-free graph has a vertex of degree $1$. \end{corollary} \begin{proof} Theorem~\ref{thm:characterization_of_min_1/2_tough_clawfree} shows that every minimally $1/2$-tough, claw-free graph is obtained from a tree, which clearly contains a leaf.
+Also in the starting tree, the leaves cannot be adjacent to any vertex of degree 3, so the applied operation (i.e. Step 2) does not affect them. \end{proof}